ahmedmorad275/portfolio/README.md

 ## License

 This project is released under the AMG License.
-Replace with your preferred license if different.

 ## Contact